Chisholm school lunch menu

-Monday: Chicken patty on whole wheat bun w/sriracha sauce and shredded lettuce, augratin potatoes, pineapple tidbits, lowfat milk choices

-Tuesday: Hot ham and cheese on a whole wheat bun, pickle spear, pasta salad w/cannellini beans, tangy chilled tomato juice, fresh fruit, lowfat milk choices, baked chips

-Wednesday: Hamburger on a whole wheat bun, pickle slices, baked beans, crunchy celery sticks, chilled applesauce, lowfat milk choices
+Wednesday: Chicken stix, oven browned potatoes, strawberry spinach salad w/poppyseed dressing, fresh broccoli bites, whole wheat bread, diced pears, lowfat milk choices

-Thursday: Italian whole wheat pasta w/meat sauce, garden fresh Romaine salad, crisp baby carrots, garlic bread, fresh fruit, lowfat milk choices
+Thursday: Chicken noodle soup, deli turkey and cheese sandwich, fresh baby carrots and crunchy jicama sticks, deli coleslaw, fresh fruit, lowfat milk choices

-Friday: BBQ rib on a whole wheat bun, pickle slices, creamy potato salad, fresh broccoli bites, mixed fruit cup, lowfat milk choices
+Friday: Footlong hot dog on a whole wheat bun, creamy potato salad, calico baked beans, chilled applesauce, lowfat milk choices

 Post a comment as